Introduction to Lodge Spirit

 In this volume, I offer my experiences and insights on the Lodge, plus insights into who and what lead to creation of the Lodge.
 As apparently the last known living legacy of the Lodge’s early years, I hope this information will help foster a fresh nature awakening in you, your family, and in your friends.

 If you haven’t already done so, please visit Look About Lodge.
-Call first, it’s not always open.
-It offers an inspiring atmosphere from which to commune with, and to study, nature.
+Either visit it during a Cleveland Metroparks scheduled program, or come to a Cleveland Natural Science Club program.
 The Lodge surrounds you with the logs from which it was built.
 You may still be able to smell the chestnut fragrance which was predominant seventy plus years ago.
 You should definitely walk along the hemlock-lined trail that borders the Lodge to the south.

 You can admire the lawn in front of the east porch that gently slopes down to the woods.
 You can also enjoy the lawn that extends to the west, and maybe even have a bite to eat at the picnic tables by the four sided fireplace that are just beyond the west lawn.